JayJayDee/Flutter-Sample-Ramenian-App/README.md

 3. Just clone repository and open it in VS Code, then you're ready to rock!

 ## REST api specs
-this app uses demonstrate-purpose http API. feel free to use it.
+this app uses demonstration-purpose rest API. feel free to use it.
 ### Base URL
 ```bash
 http://ramenian.chatpot.chat